harshalDharpure/RAG-Multimodal-Persuasive-Memes_Detection/README.md

 # Tasks Overview

 # Task 1: Persuasive vs Non-Persuasive Meme Classification
-In this task, the goal is to classify whether a given meme is persuasive or non-persuasive.
-This binary classification helps to filter out non-persuasive memes from further analysis.
+The first task involves utilizing dataset variables such as text, image, and processed text data (Rag) to classify memes as either persuasive or non-persuasive.
+This binary classification step helps filter out non-persuasive memes (label: 0) from those containing persuasive content (label: 1).

 # Task 2: Intensity of Persuasion Detection
-If a meme is classified as persuasive in Task 1, the next step is to determine the intensity of persuasion.
-The intensity is categorized on a scale from 0 to 5:
+Upon identifying a meme as persuasive (label: 1) in Task 1, the next step is to determine the intensity of persuasion using dataset variables like persuasive_inten.
+This variable categorizes the intensity into six levels (0 to 5), representing the degree of persuasion from None to Slightly Positively persuasive

 0: None <br>
 1: Negatively persuasive <br>